Implementing a Heat Pump to Your HVAC System

 Air-source heat pumps move air from inside to outside, or outside to inside to keep the space comfortable.
 They come in ducted and ductless, multi- and single-zone, and split or packaged options.

 Geothermal heat pumps pull heat from the ground, making them an efficient and energy-saving way to heat your home or business.
 Geothermal systems can pull heat from underground, regardless of the outside temperature, making them a great alternative in cold climates.

 Absorption heat pumps are similar to air-source, but they use fuel instead of electricity to move heat or cool air throughout the space.

-The HVAC technicians at Childers Enterprises can help you to determine what type of heat pump works best for your space.
+The HVAC technicians at Childers Air Plumbing & Electric can help you to determine what type of heat pump works best for your space.
 We use quality equipment from trusted brands like Trane and Carrier, and we have years of experience in heat pump installation.

-If you’re thinking of downsizing or do not want to waste fuel on rooms that you don’t use, a ductless mini split can help.
+If you’re thinking of downsizing or do not want to waste fuel on rooms that you don’t use, a ductless mini-split can help.
 Ductless systems can be easily installed into any space, providing both warm and cool air as needed.
-Ductless mini splits are perfect for homeowners looking to heat specific areas, like bedrooms or living areas, or want to add additional heat sources to their home.
+Ductless mini splits are perfect for homeowners looking to heat specific areas, like bedrooms or living areas, or want to add additional heat sources to their homes.

 It’s Getting Colder… What Will You Choose?

-Whether you are upgrading your heating system, or just want to look for new ways to save on heating costs this fall and winter season, talk to Childers about heat pump installation.
+Whether you are upgrading your heating system, or just want to look for new ways to save on heating costs this fall and winter season, talk to Childers Air Plumbing & Electric about heat pump installation.
 We can work with you to find the best option for your home or business, along with providing professional maintenance on your existing heating equipment.

-If a heat pump isn’t for you, check back this winter for more information on furnaces that we offer at Childers Enterprises.
+If a heat pump isn’t for you, check back this winter for more information on furnaces that we offer at Childers Air Plumbing & Electric.
 Our goal is your comfort – call us today for more information.